webxdc/website/src-docs/spec/setRealtimeListener.md

 window.webxdc.setRealtimeListener((data) => {});
 ```

+**Note that this API is experimental and not fully settled (April 2024)**

 Announce participation in realtime data sending and receiving to other peers.

 The `setRealtimeListener` callback receives all `Uint8Array` data items
 that were sent from a peer through [`sendRealtimeData(data)`](./sendRealtimeData.md).

-Calling `setRealtimeListener` with a `null` value will disconnect from receiving
+Calling `setRealtimeListener` with a `null` value
-and sending realtime data.
-You may afterwards call `setRealtimeListener` again
+will disconnect from receiving and sending realtime data.
+You may afterwards call `setRealtimeListener` again with a callback
 to re-establish participation in realtime sending and receiving.

 ## Example